 Camp Shohola is an accredited member of the American Camp Association (ACA), which inspects safety, cleanliness, procedures and programs on a regular basis.
 We are also inspected and licensed annually by the Commonwealth of Pennsylvania for drinking water, public bathing facilities, and food service.

-Duncan and Holly Barger have been directing Shohola since 2002.
-Duncan is a third-generation director.
+Duncan Barger have been directing Shohola since 2002.
+He is a third-generation director.
 His grandfather purchased the camp in 1943, and a Barger has been running it ever since.
 Duncan has over 30 years camping experience and the senior staff of Shohola together have over 75 years at Shohola.

 Many on the staff are teachers or college students who were previous Shohola campers.
 We have a diverse and interesting counselor group representing many countries, languages, and cultural backgrounds.
-Most of the counselors are Red Cross certified in lifesaving, first aid and/or C.P.R.
+We hold our staff to the highest standards and the majority of our counselors are Red Cross certified in lifesaving, first aid and/or C.P.R.
 This includes all waterfront staff and trip leaders.
 Many of our staff attend certification clinics related to their specific responsibilities.
 Since counselors are hired for their experience in activity instruction, many already have achieved a high degree of proficiency in their instructional areas.

 WHERE DO YOUR CAMPERS COME FROM?